-Preventing pregnancy may be important even if you have been told that radiotherapy might affect your fertility.
-It is difficult to know exactly when this will happen.
-You may still be able make someone pregnant.
+This is important even if you have been told that radiotherapy will stop your periods or make you unable to get pregnant.
+It is difficult to know exactly when your fertility will be affected.
+Even if your periods stop, you may still be able to get pregnant.